wkorando/go-serverless-with-java/STEP9.md

 	}
 	```

-	To prevent sudden bursts of invocations of the API, the [leaky bucket algoritm]() is used.
+	To prevent sudden bursts of invocations of the API, the [leaky bucket algoritm](https://en.wikipedia.org/wiki/Leaky_bucket) is used.
 Basically this translates to the fact that if a rate limit is set to e.g. 20 calls per minute, users will be restricted to 1 call every 3 seconds.
-So, if we define a loop that calls the API 10 times in a row -- without sleeping -- the majority of those calls should be rejected.
+Hence, if we define a loop that calls the API 10 times in a row -- without sleeping -- the majority of those calls should be rejected.

 	Let's try this by opening a Bash-like shell.
 Type the following command: